-The integrity of the unaudited information has been verified as materially accurate and/or reasonable using the following processes:
+The integrity of the unaudited information has been verified as materially accurate and/or reasonable using the following processes: $\frac{1}{2} \frac{1}{2} \frac{1}{2}$

 - Financial information in the unaudited information has been tied to the current and/or previous audited Financial Reports, or has been gathered using the same reporting and consolidation process as used for the Financial Report (which includes several review layers), or has been sourced from third parties. - The unaudited information has been reviewed and approved by the Managing Director and Finance Director individually, the Audit Committee, and the Board as a whole.
-The independent auditor has read the unaudited information and has considered whether the information - is materially inconsistent with the Financial Report or their knowledge obtained in the audit, or otherwise appeared to be materially misstated.
-The auditor had nothing to report in this regard.